 MK: You decided to mock redesign the CIA website and are working on a mock redesign of the IRS?
 Why?

 AM: It started when I was reading about applying the Draft Standards.
 I read articles introducing the Draft Standards and discussing how government websites were going to be attractive and intuitive soon.
-I went to the Dashboard page of 18F to start looking how other groups were using the Draft Standards and found a lot of great examples.
+I went to the Dashboard page (link removed) of 18F to start looking how other groups were using the Draft Standards and found a lot of great examples.
 I could really see the standards morph and adapt with each project, yet still retain the same principles, tone, and style.

 But I found that there wasn't an easy way to compare or begin to quantify the effect of following the standards.
 Some of the examples were initiatives that were new and didn't have an "old" version.
 So I wanted to apply the visual standards with a government household name, but one that wouldn't necessarily be on the shortlist for redesign.
 I wanted to excite people and to show that ANY government website can take a page from the CIO Government Playbook and Draft Standards.